UsamaAkram7/repo_for_testing/Single Learning Path One/Single Kubernetes Scenariooo One/scenario.md

-title: Single Kubernetes Scenario One
+title: Single Kubernetes Scenariooo One
 description: Understanding python and go scenaarios for testing the description of lp python
 time: 25 minutes
 steps: